 A question that we frequently receive from both clients and non-clients seeking consultations is “How long will a conviction for this stay on my record?”
-There’s actually 2 answers to this question, but unfortunately neither of them are usually well received.
+There are actually 2 answers to this question, but unfortunately, neither of them are usually well received.

 The most straight-forward answer is: forever.
 Regardless of whether you are only convicted of a first-time offense, such as possession of marijuana or reckless driving, these convictions will stay on your record forever.
 Virginia law makes no distinction between misdemeanors or felonies in this respect.
 A criminal conviction is a criminal conviction, and it will be on your record.
 And even beyond that – all criminal arrests will stay on your record forever as well.
 If you’ve found this blog post by conducting an internet search, this probably isn’t the answer you wanted to hear, but it only highlights the reason why you should reach out to an attorney immediately if you are facing criminal charges – even for simple misdemeanors.
+If you have received a reckless driving charge, please contact our Fairfax County reckless driving lawyers for a free consultation to avoid having a criminal charge show up on your background check.
 Again, criminal convictions – even for misdemeanors – stay on your record forever in Virginia.
+For more information specifically with regard to how long reckless driving will show on your record, click here.

 So, this then leads us to the second most asked question we receive from potential clients: “Do I really need to hire an attorney for a misdemeanor?”
 The answer, in most cases, is yes!
 As we’ve discussed, a conviction will be on your record forever and will show up on a background check for a job for at least 7 years.
 That should not be taken lightly.
 And when the job market is as soft as it currently is, you can’t give an employer a reason to look more closely at other potential employees over your own application.